 The Group serves consumers in over 100 markets across the globe through direct and indirect sales and therefore its financial performance and business could be materially adversely affected by a deterioration of global or regional economic and financial conditions.
-In FY 2022, the Group generated 14 per cent. of its revenue from the United States, 10 per cent. from Germany, 11 per cent. from France and 8 per cent. from the Netherlands (all including export revenue), and therefore it is particularly exposed to economic and financial conditions in those countries.
-Such conditions may include higher inflation, higher interest rates, declining access to credit, lower or stagnating wages, increasing unemployment, weakness in housing and real estate markets, changes in government fiscal or tax policies, including changes in applicable tax rates and the adoption of new tax legislation, removal of subsidies, reduced public spending or credit crises affecting disposable incomes, increases in fuel prices or a loss of consumer confidence.
+In FY 2023, the Group generated 13 per cent. of its revenue from the United States, 12 per cent. from France, 10 per cent. from Germany and 9 per cent. from the Netherlands (all including export revenue), and therefore it is particularly exposed to economic and financial conditions in those countries.
+Such conditions may include higher inflation, higher interest rates, FX fluctuations, declining access to credit, lower or stagnating wages, increasing unemployment, weakness in housing and real estate markets, changes in government fiscal or tax policies, including changes in applicable tax rates and the adoption of new tax legislation, removal of subsidies, reduced public spending or credit crises affecting disposable incomes, increases in fuel prices or a loss of consumer confidence.